Volunteer fire department: Canada

 While wholly volunteer fire departments are mostly found in rural and remote areas of Canada, "composite" departments composed of both career and volunteer or "call" firefighters can be found in more urbanized municipalities.
 For example, in the city of Kingston Ontario (population 130,000), of the ten stations operated by the Kingston Fire and Rescue Service, three are staffed with career firefighters, two are composite and five are wholly volunteer.
 There are an estimated 127,000 volunteer firefighters across the country.
 Most urban and larger fire services began as volunteer service and evolved into full-time members.
 Volunteer departments are necessary for areas that cannot afford to staff a full-time department.
 Unlike the United States where volunteer fire companies may operate independently of local government with limited tax base support, or as semi-private organizations, in Canada volunteer fire departments are normally operated by municipalities or by counties.
 Provinces establish standards of equipment and training that volunteer departments must meet.

 Chile

 Chile is one of the few countries in the world in which all firefighters are unpaid.
+They share common values and a rich history of serving their country.

-The local fire departments are part of the National Board of Firefighters (Junta Nacional de Bomberos).
+The country is subdivided into regions, provinces, and communes ("comunas"), local fire corps or departments ("Cuerpos de Bomberos") serve across single or multiple communes.
+As of today, 314 fire corps are currently operating.
+All fire corps are part of the Junta Nacional de Bomberos (National Board of Firefighters).

 Croatia

-There are 1768 volunteer fire departments in Croatia, as well as 33 units of what is officially called "volunteer fire department in economy".
+There are 1,768 volunteer fire departments in Croatia, as well as 33 units of what is officially called "volunteer fire department in economy".

 Some Croatian volunteer fire departments include: